 Team Austin Foundation Scholarship Fund is a great idea.
 Has it been successful in its mission?

 We launched the diversity in tech scholarship fund in late 2016.
 We were proud to announce our first recipient in 2017.
 The fund helps promote diversity in the tech sector by providing full-ride scholarships to code schools.
 Student graduate with the skills required to start working full time for top tech companies.

 What is some quick advice you would give aspiring entrepreneurs trying to make a great impact on their community?

 Never stop learning.
 A mistake I often witness is career complacency.
 People tend to get comfortable with their jobs and stop expanding their skill set.
-There are endless free resources available (like Team Austin) to help people continue learning.
+There are endless free resources available to help people continue learning.
 Take advantage of them, be brave, and push hard to create the life you love.